 The audible advantages of the Adaptive AutoBias were far greater than we had anticipated.
 We foresaw a slight improvement in power efficiency and distortion levels, but the gains exceeded our expectations.
 Transparency over the entire frequency spectrum improved significantly, even in the bass region where qualities such as power, authority and control surpassed what we heard in amplifiers of much greater power.
 The amplifier sounds quicker and more responsive but with unexpected power reserves far beyond its rating.

 Distortion levels plummeted fifty percent, adding incredible authenticity to vocals and instruments and eliminating harshness when the amp was pushed hard.
 Tube aging and tube replacing are no longer factors requiring tweaks and adjustments; overall, tube life is increased and the number of tube failures dropped significantly.

 To get more power from an amp, you must run the tubes harder.
-It's simply math.
-The customer will be happy until he has to replace his power tubes pretty early.
+It's simple math.
 Put your hand over a PrimaLuna amp and it’s not nearly as hot as you might expect.
 We’ve told customers that this will equate to longer life from wearing out (loss of emissions) and shorts.
 But we didn’t know how much.

 In May of 2014, something interesting happened. . .